Jaspero/ng-select/README.md

 |key|The key from the options object to be used as the name of the option|string|name|
 |multi|Should more options be selectable at once|boolean|false|

-This component also support Angular 2 template driven and reactive forms.
+This component also support template driven and reactive forms.